-K. Ramanujam was born in Chennai on 1941.
+K. Ramanujam was born in Chennai in 1941.
 He became a national scholar from 1962-64.
 He was a student of K.C.S.
 Paniker, the principal of Government College of Arts and Crafts, Madras.
-Under panicker’s influence, he joined the Cholamandal Artists Village, Madras.
+Under Paniker’s influence, he joined the Cholamandal Artists Village, Madras.

-He was quick to learn and absorb anything at art school, inspite of his learning disability, and soon was producing paintings galore.
-He was more of a recluse.
-This disconnection with reality was possibly the reason that he escaped from it and created such enchanting drawings and portraits in pen and ink.
+He was quick to learn and absorb anything at art school, in spite of his learning disability, and soon was producing paintings galore.
 He combined the Eastern folktales and fantasies with the Western baroque, mixed with his personal dreams effortlessly and created his own unique style.
 He had a characteristic style which comprised of line drawings and moved quite often from wash drawing to shading, using criss-cross lines without marring or spoiling the effect of his work.
 These drawings had intricate detailing and minute patterns.

 His later works reflected his state of mind – he was melancholic and depressed; although by this time he was starting to get recognised.
 The architect Geoffrey Bawa commissioned him to create three mural drawings for the Hotel Connemara, Chennai.

 In 1965 he participated in the Commonwealth Arts Festival in London; national art exhibitions of the Lalit Kala Akademi and in the group shows in Mumbai, Chennai and New Delhi.
 Some of his works are part of the Collections at the National Gallery of Modern Art, New Delhi, State Lalit Kala Akademi, Chennai and Gallery Chemould, Mumbai.